what is a logline in film?

 What is a logline example?

-A logline is a brief summary of a film, television show, or book.
-It typically includes the main plot points and the main characters.
-For example, the logline for the movie “The Fugitive” might be something like “Falsely accused of killing his wife, a doctor desperately searches for the real killer, with a relentless federal agent hot on his trail..”
-Loglines are typically one or two sentences long, and they help to give readers a summary of what a story is about.
+An example of the logline for the movie “The Fugitive” might be something like “Falsely accused of killing his wife, a doctor desperately searches for the real killer, with a relentless federal agent hot on his trail.”

 How do you write a film logline?